jkowens/git-started/README.md

-# Intro to git rebase
+# Intro to Git Rebase

-Before doing a rebase it is an essential first step to checkout the main (master, dev, etc) branch and pull down the latest changes:
+Before doing a rebase, an essential first step is to checkout the main (master, dev, etc) branch and pull down the latest changes:

 ```
 git checkout main